THOMAS YOUNG CENTRE:

 Institution: UCL

-In my group we use computational methods, for example time-dependent density functional theory, to study what happens in inorganic nanostructures after excitation by light.
-We try to understand excited-state processes such as photocatalysis and photoluminescence and aim to predict how these are influenced by factors such as the size, shape and composition of a nanostructure.
+In my group we use computational methods, for example time-dependent density functional theory, to study what happens in inorganic nanostructures and conjugated polymers after excitation by light.
+We try to understand excited-state processes such as photocatalysis and photoluminescence and aim to predict how these are influenced by the structure and composition of a material.
 We collaborate closely with experimental groups to complement our theoretical results with experimental verification.
-As a side-line, we are also interested in structure prediction methods, such as basin-hopping, that allow one to predict the lowest energy geometry for a nanostructure (or periodic solid) given only its composition.
-We use such methods to generate realistic models of nanostructures, as structural information from experiment is very limited.
+As a side-line, we are also interested in structure prediction methods, such as basin-hopping, that allow one to predict the lowest energy geometry for a material, be it a nanostructure, periodic solid or polymer, given only its composition.
+We use such methods to generate realistic models of nanostructures and polymer networks, as structural information from experiment for these material classes is very limited.